badele/nix-homelab/README.md

 Your `pass` (passwordstore) configuration must be correctly configured.

-In order to be able to encrypt your credentials, you first need initialize an `age` key.
-It is this key that will subsequently have to be added in the `.sops.yaml` file
+In order to encrypt your credentials, you first need to initialize an `age` key.
+This key will subsequently have to be added to the `.sops.yaml` file.

 - `age-keygen | pass insert -m nix-homelab/users/your_username`
 - `pass show nix-homelab/users/your_username | grep AGE-SECRET-KEY >> ~/.config/sops/age/keys.txt`